 Erwin Michael Joseph – always known as Michael – was Jewish.
-He was the only child (1925) of Kurt Joseph and Elli Glogau from Berlin.
+He was the only child (1925) of Kurt Joseph and Elly Glogau from Berlin.
 Early in the 1930s his father committed suicide.
 A couple of years later Jewish persecution began in Germany.
-Elli and Michael looked for suitable shelter in Amsterdam as a way of avoiding fate.
+Elly and Michael looked for suitable shelter in Amsterdam as a way of avoiding fate.

 The Graumanns were joined by a German Jewish family with a nine year old son.
 After a secret journey to Brabant, the six of them were housed temporarily in a bathhouse in Brandsma’s wood in Vlierden.